Newsletter No. 242

 III.
 BOI-approved projects for EVB and spare parts manufacturing

-BOI-approved manufactures of batteries for electric vehicles (EVB), EV charging stations and other EV parts include the ones from Saic Motor, Honda, Toyota, and SWS Motors.
+BOI-approved manufactures of batteries for electric vehicles (EVB), EV charging stations and other EV parts include the ones from Saic Motor, Honda, Toyota, SWS Motors and, most recently, Sunwoda

 • electric batteries from the module production process (own project or other manufacturer’s project);